-6.12 End-to-end latency ( $\mu$ s) versus the chain's length for FastClick routers, running in B2B chained containers.
-The top set of chains in the legend are scheduled by the default CFS.
-The other four chains are scheduled by the batch CFS; the first of them does not use I/O multiplexing, while the remaining use I/O multiplexing with batch sizes 2, 16, and 32 (from top to bottom in the legend).
-Note that the maximum time quantum is granted to the NFs by the batch CFS in this experiment.
-The routers run in a single core and the input rate is 0.82 Mpps with 64 byte frames.
-The linear fit to the median latencies, stated in the legend, begins from the chains with 2 NFs .
-85 7.1 SNF running on a machine with k (k>5 in this example) CPU cores and 2 NICs.
-Dedicated CPU cores per NIC deliver bi-directional flows to packet processing CPU cores via Symmetric RSS.
-Processing cores concurrently classify traffic and access individual, stateful SNF rewriters to modify the traffic .
-93 7.2 The SNF framework.
+7.1 SNF running on a machine with k (k>5 in this example) CPU cores and 2 NICs.
+Dedicated CPU cores per NIC deliver bi-directional flows to packet processing CPU cores via symmetric RSS.
+Processing cores concurrently classify traffic and access individual, stateful SNF rewriters to modify the traffic 7.2 The SNF framework.
 The network operator inputs a service chain and its topology (top left part).
 SNF parses the chained NFs, decomposes their read and write parts, and composes a Synthesized-DAG (top right part).
-While traversing the Synthesized-DAG, SNF builds the TCUs of the chain, associates them with write/discard operations, leading to - 0 a synthesized chain-level NF .
-97 7.3 Example NAPT chains, where two zones share the same IPv4 prefix.
-7.4 7.5 State management in SNF .
-101 7.6 The synthesized chain equivalent to Figure 7.5.
-The SNF contributions 7.7 are shown in floating text 7.8 injected at $40 \text{Gbps}$ ).
-Bigger batch sizes achieve higher throughput.
-Throughput of 10 routers and NAPTs chained using (i) FastClick and (ii) SNF versus the frame size in bytes (without CRC).
-The different frames are injected at $40 \text{Gbps}$ 7.9 An ISP's service chain that serves inbound and outbound Internet traffic as well as intra-ISP traffic using three NFs 7.10 Software-based SNF testbed.
-The ISP and Internet domains are connected to the service chain using 2x10 Gbps NICs each.
-The service chain has 4x10 Gbps NICs.
-The machine that executes the service chain uses 4 CPU cores for I/O (one per NIC) and 4 cores (in the same socket) for stateful processing ioi biaiotai processiig. .
-114 xiv List of Figures
+While traversing the Synthesized-DAG, SNF builds the traffic class units of the service chain, associates them with write/discard operations, leading to a synthesized service chain-level NF 7.3 Example NAPT chains, where two zones share the same IPv4 prefix 120 7.4 State management in SNF 7.5 The internal components of an example NAPT $\rightarrow$ L4 Firewall $\rightarrow$ L3 LB service chain 7.6 The synthesized service chain equivalent to Figure 7.5.
+The SNF contributions are shown in floating text 7.7 Throughput (Gbps) of chained routers and NAPTs using ( $i$ ) FastClick and ( $ii$ ) SNF versus the numbers of chained NFs (60-byte frames are injected at 40 Gbps).
+Bigger batch sizes achieve higher throughput 129 7.8 Throughput of 10 routers and NAPTs chained using $(i)$ FastClick and $(ii)$ SNF versus the frame size in bytes (without CRC).
+The different frames are injected at 40 Gbps 7.9 An ISP's service chain that serves inbound and outbound Internet traffic as well as intra-ISP traffic using three NFs 7.10 Software-based SNF testbed.
+The ISP and Internet domains are connected to the service chain using $2x10\mathrm{Gbps}$ NICs each.
+The service chain has $4x10\mathrm{Gbps}$ NICs.
+The machine that executes the service chain uses $4\mathrm{CPU}$ cores for I/O (one per NIC) and $4\mathrm{cores}$ (in the same socket) for stateful processing 7.11 Latency ( $\mu$ s), plotted on a logarithmic scale, versus frame sizes (for frame sizes of 64, 128, 256, and 1500 bytes) of the classification (read) and modification (write) stages of three different ISP-level service chains with 251, 713, and 8550 rules in their ACLs.
+FastClick and SNF implement these service chains in software using 8 CPU cores (in a single machine with four NICs), symmetric RSS, and batch size of 32 packets.
+Input rate is 5 Gbps across all the input links